-Kate is a fourth-year doctoral student in the Marketing Unit at Harvard Business School.
+Kate is a fifth-year doctoral student in the Marketing Unit at Harvard Business School.

 Her broad research interests are in judgment and decision-making, and she is currently focusing on the mistaken inferences we make while observing other people’s choices.
 In one working paper, Kate and her coauthors look at the incorrect conclusions we draw after seeing someone choose between two dissimilar goods.
 Their results show that observers erroneously assume that the unchosen, dissimilar item was disliked and actively rejected; in contrast, these same observers readily acknowledge their own ability to simultaneously like dissimilar things, and do not systematically reject dissimilar things for themselves.
 This mistaken belief—that dissimilarity equals dislike—leads to a distinct self-other gap in preference predictions.

 Kate is also interested in presentation and framing effects that alter choices and behavior.
-More generally, she hopes to apply some of her research to a medical decision-making context.
+More generally, she plans to apply some of her research to a medical decision-making context.

 Kate received her A.B. in Economics and Public Policy Studies from Duke University in 2006.
 After graduating, she worked at Bain & Company as a management consultant.

 The course of any single day can be mapped out by the sequence of choices we’ve made—choices about what to do with our time, where to go and when, with whom to interact, what to consume and what to expend.
 We may consider our choices to be discrete moments in time—the instant of execution when we said yes, or turned left, or pressed “send,” or selected answer C—or as more integrated, complex processes, both the culmination of inputs and commencement of effects.
 As such, any single choice is comprised not only of the completed act of decision, but also of its upstream antecedents (e.g., the heuristics and decision rules that guided the choice) and its downstream consequences (e.g., the direct and indirect repercussions of a choice).